simplex-chat/simplex-chat/simplex-messaging.md

 [Secure connection command](#secure-connection-command)), messages must be sent with signature.

-The server must respond with `"ERROR AUTH"` response in the following cases:
+The server must respond with `"ERR AUTH"` response in the following cases:

 - connection does not exist or suspended,
 - connection is secured but the transmission does NOT have a signature,